elementor/elementor-developers-docs/src/editor-controls/selectors.md

 );
 ```

-Different values based on writing direction for LTR and RTL websites:
+To support both LTR and RTL websites, you can specify different selector values based on writing direction:

 ```php{6-9}
 $this->add_control(